 No belief is required.
-The through-line many readers share is simpler: sustained attention (meditation, contemplation) can change how you perceive and relate to experience.
+The through-line many readers share is simpler: sustained attention can change how experience is perceived.
+These paths are reading sequences, not creeds.

 No creed required